TimHanewich/centauri/readme.md

 # Centauri: Multi-MCU Quadcopter Flight Controller
 The successor to my [Scout flight controller](https://github.com/TimHanewich/scout).

+## Running on PC
+You can run [main.py](./src/controller/PC/main.py) on your PC after connecting 1) an Xbox controller and 2) a transceiver.

+The required Python packages are:
+1. pygame
+2. pyserial
+3. rich

+But you can run `pip install -r requirements.txt` as well to automatically download all documented dependencies from [requirements.txt](./src/controller/PC/requirements.txt).

 ## To Do:
 - Code:
     - Add LL-MCU cycle time to status packet